Version 1.4 (January 22, 2019)

 - Malformed metadata objects no longer generate an error message, and are instead flagged in the output report.

-- The check for subset fonts was extended from the base font name to the descendant font names as well, to more accurately find all subset fonts.
+- Extends the check for subset fonts from the base font name to the descendant font names as well, to more accurately find all subset fonts.